 After the sauce has cooked down, toss it in a blender and blend it to a nice smooth consistency.
 And you did it!
 You made pizza sauce!
 Now whip up some homemade crust, slather on your sauce and the yummy toppings of your choice, and enjoy your fresh, natural pizza.

 - 2 pounds of tomatoes (I use Romas and it takes about 10)

 - 1/2 bell pepper

 - parsley, oregano, basil, black pepper, and crushed red pepper – to taste (I use a few sprigs of parsley and oregano, a big handful of basil, about a tsp of black pepper, and just a shake or two of crushed red pepper)

 Cut Xs in the bottom of the tomatoes.
 Bring a pot of water to a boil and drop the tomatoes into the water.
 Boil for one minute (the skin should start to crack and peel off) and then remove and immediately submerge tomatoes into a bowl of ice water.
 Once the tomatoes have cooled enough to handle, peel the skin off.
 Chop the tomatoes and remove the hard core.
 Melt the butter in a large pot, then add the tomatoes and chopped onion.
-Also chop and add the bell pepper, garlic, herbs, and spices.
-Simmer for 45 minute to an hour.
+Chop and add the bell pepper, garlic, herbs, and spices.
+Simmer for 45minutese to an hour.
 Blend sauce in blender until it reaches a smooth consistency.